Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 06 On the selected API key page, in the Key restrictions section, perform one of the following sets of commands, based on your application needs:

-• Select Android apps, choose ADD under Android restrictions, and specify the app package name and the required SHA-1 signing-certificate fingerprint in the Add Android app section.
+3. Select Android apps, choose ADD under Android restrictions, and specify the app package name and the required SHA-1 signing-certificate fingerprint in the Add Android app section.
 Choose DONE to apply the changes.
-This application restriction option requires adding your Android app package name and its signing-certificate fingerprint.
+You can use this option only if you can provide a debug certificate fingerprint or a release certificate fingerprint in the SHA-1 certificate fingerprint box.

-• Select iOS apps, choose ADD under iOS restrictions then type the required iOS bundle identifier (ID) in the Add iOS app section.
+4. Select iOS apps, choose ADD under iOS restrictions then type the required iOS bundle identifier (ID) in the Bundle ID box.
 Choose DONE to apply the configuration changes.
 This option requires adding at least one iOS bundle identifier (ID) in order to restrict API calls to specific iOS bundles.

 07 Choose SAVE to save the changes.

-08 (Optional) You can also choose to remove the non-compliant key entirely.
-Select the API key that you want to remove and choose DELETE.
+08 (Optional) You can also choose to remove the non-compliant API key entirely.
+Select the API key that you want to remove and choose DELETE from the top menu.
 In the Delete credential confirmation box, choose DELETE to confirm the key removal.
 Once deleted, the key can no longer be used to make API requests.
 For 30 days after deletion, you can restore your API key from the deleted credentials page.

 09 Repeat steps no. 5 – 8 to enable and configure host/application restrictions for each API key created for the selected GCP project.